JuliaPy/pyjulia/README.md

 There was a major overhaul in the module loading system between Julia 0.6 and 1.0.
 As a result,
 [the hack](https://github.com/JuliaPy/pyjulia/tree/master/julia/fake-julia)
-supporting the PyJulia to load PyCall.
+supporting the PyJulia to load PyCall stopped working.

 To understand the issue, you need to understand a bit of details in PyCall implementation.
 PyCall uses Julia's precompilation mechanism